Flag of Pocatello, Idaho

-The flag of Pocatello is the official flag of the city of Pocatello, Idaho, United States.
-The present flag was adopted on July 20, 2017, replacing the previous flag, used from 2001 to 2017.
+The current flag of Pocatello, Idaho was adopted on July 20, 2017, replacing the previous flag, used unofficially from 2001 to 2017.
 The former flag was considered by a 2004 survey of the North American Vexillological Association to be the worst of 150 selected US city flags.
 The current flag is commonly known as the Mountains Left, while the previous flag (used until 2017) was known as the Proud to be Pocatello.

 Design

-Current flag (2017–present)
+2017–present

 The second version of the flag has been used since 2017.
 It is a rectangular flag with a medium-dark cyan-blue background.
 It includes three overlapping pink-red triangles, with the triangle on the left being the largest, and the other triangles getting proportionally smaller.
-Together, they represent the mountains of the nearby Sawtooth Range, specifically Scout Mountain, Kinport Peak, and Chinese Peak.
+Together, they represent the mountains of the nearby Bannock and Portneuf ranges, specifically Scout Mountain, Kinport Peak, and Chinese Peak.
 At the top of the biggest triangle is a yellow compass rose, formed from eight triangular arms, that are arranged with alternating longer and shorter arms.
 The southern point and half of each of the southwestern and southeastern points are white, with the rest of the rose being yellow.
 The white portion of the rose is positioned to represent the snowy peak of the largest mountain.
 While not officially stated in the description of the flag, the compass rose is usually interpreted by viewers as a star in the sky.
 At the bottom of the flag is one blue and one red stripe.
 The colors of the flag are described in the hexadecimal format as:

 The red triangles also represent industry, recreation, and education.
 The compass rose symbolizes the role of the city as the transportation and trade hub for rail, road, and air, as well as the past, present, and future of the city.
 The yellow color represents the agricultural ties of the region and the prosperity of the city, while the white color references the snowy peaks of the mountains.
 The blue background symbolizes the sky, and the blue stripe near the bottom of the flag symbolizes the Portneuf River.
 The design of the flag was meant to represent the history of Indigenous people from the region.
 It conveys upward motion, signifying positive hope for the future.